alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/blueprint-peripherals/io-devices/index.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-4.0

+.. include:: ../../../definitions.rst

 Input/Output Peripherals used in blueprints
 ###########################################

-This section lists some of the peripherals used for input and output used as part of All Scenarios OS Blueprints.
+This section lists some of the peripherals used for input and output used as part of |main_project_name| Blueprints.

 .. toctree::
    :maxdepth: 3

 Touch-based input
 *****************
 Smart devices accept a variety of input, typically through different types of touch interfaces.
-Here are a few that are used to produce All Scenarios OS Blueprints.
+Here are a few that are used to produce |main_project_name| Blueprints.

 Capacitive Touch Sensor
 -----------------------